 In addition, Noah had to face all the unbelievers, to whom he had to give a very strong message from God about his judgment.
 For which nobody believed him and they made fun of him.
 In this way, announcing a flood in a place far from the sea could seem crazy to everyone.

-In this sense, if we preach the word and live in the faith of God, possibly the same thing that happens to Noah will happen to us.
+In this sense, if we preach the word and live in the faith of God, possibly the same thing that happened to Noah will happen to us.
 But we must not forget that the word that this exemplary man announced was fully fulfilled.

 2.- The believer does not always get quick answers